Drexler–Smalley debate on molecular nanotechnology: K. Eric Drexler

 K. Eric Drexler developed and popularized the concept of nanotechnology and founded the field of molecular nanotechnology.

 K. Eric Drexler is generally considered to have written the first scholarly paper on the topic of nanotechnology, and was a key figure in popularizing these concepts through several publications and advocacy work.
 Trained as an engineer, Drexler was inspired by a then-obscure 1959 talk by physicist Richard Feynman called There's Plenty of Room at the Bottom, which posited that it should be physically possible to manipulate individual atoms using top-down engineering methodologies.
 Drexler was also inspired by recent advances in molecular biology, such as recombinant DNA technology.
 In a 1981 publication in Proceedings of the National Academy of Sciences, considered to be the first journal article on nanotechnology, he argued that biological systems such as the ribosome were already capable of building molecules atom-by-atom, and that artificial machines with this capability could also be constructed.
-Drexler published two books on nanotechnology: Engines of Creation in 1986, which was intended for the public, and the technical work Nanosystems in 1992.
+Drexler went on to publish two books on nanotechnology: Engines of Creation in 1986, which was intended for the public, and the technical work Nanosystems in 1992.
 He also co-founded the Foresight Institute, a public interest group devoted to increasing public awareness and information about molecular nanotechnology.

 Drexler's vision of nanotechnology, now called molecular nanotechnology, is based on the concept of the molecular assembler, a molecular machine that would manufacture molecules and molecular devices atom-by-atom.
 Drexler drew a distinction between wet nanotechnology based on biological systems, and "second-generation" dry nanotechnology, which would be based on mechanosynthesis, positional control of molecules through principles more related to mechanical engineering.
 Drexler and his followers have focused almost exclusively on the latter form of molecular nanotechnology, but Drexler has stated that both are valid pathways to creating molecular machine systems.